tsedio/tsed/docs/docs/authentication.md

 If you planed to use `Passport.js`, it's recommended to follow the [Passport.js guide here](/tutorials/passport.md).
 :::

 Any middleware can be used as an authentication strategy.
-Just keep in mind, to work properly, the middleware must use @@EndpointInfo@@ decorator to retrieve the endpoint context execution.
+Just keep in mind, to work properly, the middleware must use @@Context@@ decorator to retrieve the endpoint context execution.

 Here is an example of the CustomAuth middleware using the Passport.js method to check authentication: